nodoubt0322-game-related/medianXL-tw/README.md

 /docs/.vuepress/dist is the folder we want to deploy
-netlify will auto-deploy when pushing to github after npm run build
+netlify will auto-deploy when pushing to github after npm run build so npm run build, then git push origin master

 ## config